3araht/giabalanai/readme.md

 The symptom is seen with Logic Pro, Piano 10 (Windows), as well.
 However, this won't occur with Ableton Live 10.
 Ableton Live 10 has a different symtpom that the duplicate notes turn off at the earliest release of the button.
-Here's an example from github, reported from jakobkg.
+Here's an example from github, reported by jakobkg.
 Thank you, jakobkg!!!

 >I press MI_CH_C so the notes C, E and G play.
 I keep that held and press MI_CH_CDom7.
 MI_CH_CDom7 plays the notes C, E and Bb so the C and E are re-triggered and a Bb is played, while the G keeps ringing.